patrick330602/manpage-wsl/README.md

-# manpage-wslpath
+# WSL User Manual Pages

-Manpage for the wslpath builtin WSL
+This is a set of manpages of WSL User Manual for easy access.